Abby Cubillo

-Abby Cubillo (born 18 May 1999) is an Australian professional basketball player.
-She plays for the University of Canberra Capitals in the Women's National Basketball League (WNBL).
-She is a national champion and a world champion, and the first player born and raised in the Northern Territory to play in the WNBL.
+Abby Lorna Cubillo (born 18 May 1999) is an Australian professional basketball player.
+She played five seasons in the Women's National Basketball League (WNBL) between 2018 and 2023.

-Biography
+Early life and career

-Abby Lorna Cubillo was born in Darwin on 18 May 1999.
+Cubillo was born in Darwin, Northern Territory.
 She is of Aboriginal Australian descent through her father, one of the Larrakia, the traditional owners of the Darwin region.
-She left Darwin and moved to Sydney, where she boarded at Barker College, and won a Gold medal at the Pacific School Games.
+She left Darwin and moved to Sydney, where she boarded at Barker College, and won a gold medal at the Pacific School Games.

+In 2015, Cubillo played for the Hornsby Spiders in the Waratah League.
+14 games, she averaged 8.8 points, 2.1 rebounds and 1.8 assists per game.

 In November 2015, Cubillo was awarded one of eight places in the Centre of Excellence program at the Australian Institute of Sport (AIS) in Canberra.
 She became the second Northern Territorian to be awarded an AIS basketball scholarship, the first being Toni Gabelish, who was there in 1990 and 1991, and who also played for the Tracey Village Jets in the Northern Territory.
-In Canberra she studied at the University of Canberra Senior Secondary College Lake Ginninderra.
+In Canberra she studied at the Lake Ginninderra Secondary College.